In this article...

 Suppose a child support obligor fails to make child support payments while in jail; they could be held in contempt of court and face more legal issues.
 The apparent basis for a claim of being unable to continue child support payments while in jail is the absence of an active income.
 If the father claims he cannot continue payments while incarcerated, he must make these claims to a judge via a motion to modify child support.
 For more on modifying child support orders, check out our article: Illinois Child Support Modification Explained.

 The judge will review the father or non-custodial parent’s claims and determine whether or not they can still make child support payments while serving time in jail.
 The judge can either rule the payments shall remain the same, be lowered, or be terminated while the non-custodial parent is in jail.

 In the absence of income, the judge will examine whether the non-custodial parent has assets that could be used to pay child support.
 These assets may include:

 · Interest or dividend income from investments, such as stocks or bonds;

 · Money from selling investment assets, such as stocks or bonds;

 · Rental generated income or money from selling real estate property;

-· Bank accounts, retirement accounts, or other accounts that could be used to support the child.
+· Bank accounts, retirement accounts, or other accounts could be used to support the child.

-As when the child support order was first created, the judge’s decision will be based on what is in the best interest of the child.
+When the child support order is first created, the judge’s decision will be based on what is in the child’s best interest.
 If a father claims he cannot pay child support due to lack of income, but the judge finds the father has sufficient assets that can be used to support the child, the judge is likely to order the continuity of child support payments.